 Before frying (wrapped)

-Once you've shaped your gyoza, you can store them in the freezer for about 1-2 months.
+Once you've shaped your gyoza, you can store them in the freezer for about 1 month.

 There are two ways to do this.
 First, you can place them in layers in an airtight, freezer-safe container and sprinkle them with flour or starch to prevent them from sticking together.
 I also put a sheet of baking paper between each layer, this is also to stop them to sticking together.